 stdenv.mkDerivation name = "opam-nix-env";

-nativeBuildInputs = with buildPackages; [ gmp ];
+nativeBuildInputs = with buildPackages; [ pkg-config gmp ];

 phases = [ "buildPhase" ];